semantalytics/awesome-kafka/README.md

 ## Kafka

-- [kafka-connect-client](https://github.com/SourceLabOrg/kafka-connect-client) - A kafka-connect REST api client for java
+- [kareldb](https://github.com/rayokota/kareldb) - A Relational Database Backed by Apache Kafka.
-- [kafka-streams-consumer-offsets-to-json](https://github.com/sderosiaux/kafka-streams-consumer-offsets-to-json) - A Kafka Streams process to convert __consumer_offsets to a JSON-readable topic
+- [kcache](https://github.com/rayokota/kcache) - An In-Memory Cache Backed by Apache Kafka.
 - [kafkaOffsetMonitor](https://github.com/quantifind/KafkaOffsetMonitor) - A little app to monitor the progress of kafka consumers and their lag wrt the queue.
 - [kafka-lag-based-assignor](https://github.com/grantneale/kafka-lag-based-assignor) Kafka partition assignor that distributes lag evenly across a consumer group.
 - [kafka-pixy](https://github.com/mailgun/kafka-pixy) - Kafka-Pixy is a dual API (gRPC and REST) proxy for Kafka with automatic consumer group control.